Present Indefinite Tense & Usage of Present Indefinite Tense

 Present Indefinite Tense With Explanation, Rules In the Form of Flow Chart

 In the English language, tense is used to represent the time of an action.
 Among the 12 English tenses, the present indefinite tense is used to talk about what is happening in the current time.
-Also, the present indefinite tense is like the unsung hero of language, quietly making our sentences work without drawing too much attention.
+Also, the indefinite meaning in tense is like the unsung hero of language, quietly making our sentences work without drawing too much attention.

 In this article, you will learn the definition, structure, and rules of usage, along with examples of present tense.

-What is the Present Indefinite Tense?
+What is the Definition of Present Indefinite Tense

 Present indefinite tense can be defined as the action that is done in the present, however there’s no definite time limit given to it being accomplished.

 Note: In this tense, we usually use 1st form verbs, but in assertive / simple sentences we use “s/es” at the end of the verb with singular nouns (He, She, It) and singular name.
-Also, we don’t use “s/es” in negative, interrogative, and interrogative & negative sentences, because in these sentences we use helping verbs (Do, Does).
+Also, we don’t use “s/es” in negative, interrogative, and interrogative & negative sentences, because in these sentences we use present indefinite helping verbs (Do, Does).

 1. We use “es” with those forms of verbs ending with these spelling “s, ss, sh, ch, x, and o.
 For Example: 1.
 Catch — Catches, 2.
 Go — Goes, 3.
 Mix — Mixes.